tgibralta/mtgtreasure/README.md

 # mtgtreasure
-application using Scryfall API and others to allow user to manage his portfolio of MTG cards
+application using Scryfall API and others to allow user to manage one's portfolio of MTG cards.